 The above work will take care of most noises in the mid-range and upper frequency range.
-The next two will take care of the bass region and bass vibrations.
+The next two will finish off the bass region and bass vibrations.

 No matter how much sheetblock, rigid fiberglass, and drywall you use, you'll still have to deal with the transmission of vibrations in the bass region.
 It will travel through and along the wooden frame of a room, along the drywall, and will creep up your mic stands and into your microphones and recordings, our outward disrupting your neighbor's sanity.
-These vibrations, by the way, is why shockmounts exist for suspending your microphone in the air between rubber bands on your mic stand.
+These vibrations, by the way, are why shockmounts exist for suspending your microphone in the air between rubber bands on your mic stand.

 Pictured above is Green Glue's damping compound, which works just any other brand such as Liquid Nails, with the key difference being that it's designed to not only hold material together but to dissipate vibrations.
 It doesn't matter if you're using drywall, MDF or gypsum board, plywood, or even concrete.
 This stuff will stick to it and suck out the bass vibrations.
 But you have to use enough, so make sure you're reading the directions.
 For Green Glue to act as a soundproofing compound, you should use 1 or 2 tubes per 4' x 8' sheet of drywall.
 The official application guidelines say that using only 1 tube will still provide about 70% of the benefits if you're on a budget.
 I'd go ahead and shoot for 2, since you can't exactly tear down the wall and add some later once you've glued it.

-Our goal is to dissipate as many vibrations as possible with damping, but our third tactic is to stop as many vibrations from reaching our walls as possible.
+Our goal is to dissipate as many vibrations as possible with damping, but our third tactic is to stop as many vibrations from reaching our walls and mic stands as possible.
 This is done through decoupling.

 You're probably familiar with this concept already.
 When you saved up and bought the best studio monitors and subwoofer you could afford, you likely splurged on some isolation pads.
 These are the foam cushions that your monitors or subwoofer sits on that isolates it from the speaker stands they're on.
 This is to stop the transmission of vibrations across that boundary through absorption and decoupling the structures.

 There's three main methods to decoupling structures by:

 Let's look at each in order.
-When we say 'isolating structural layers,' we mean that we have another choice from using a damping material like Green Glue above when we attach the drywall to the studs of the frame of the wall.
+When we say 'separating structural layers,' we mean that we have another choice from using a damping material like Green Glue above when we attach the drywall to the studs of the frame of the wall.
 Because they touch, we use a damping glue to suck up the vibrations.
 But what if they don't touch at all?
-That's the goal of isolation.
-This can be achieved through the use of "Resilient Channels" and "Whisper Clips."
+That's the goal of separation.
+This isolation can be achieved through the use of "Resilient Channels" and "Whisper Clips."

 What those two items above do is mount between two parts of your structure and thereby create a small air gap.
 So if your drywall has a 1/2 inch gap between it and the frame, then no bass vibration can travel from the frame to the drywall and into the room.
 This can be applied to all four walls and the ceiling.
 Is it better or worse than using the acoustic caulk glue?
 Neither, but they can be used in conjunction, which brings us to the 2nd method.
 Let me mention that you can have another layer of vibration absorption between the joists of your frame by using acoustic Joist Tape.
 It's cheap enough to warrant doing, since one roll should be enough for an entire room's worth of framing.

-Imagine building your wall as described above, where we fill it with rigid fiberglass and then attach the drywall using the Green Glue.
+Imagine building your wall as described above, where we fill it with rigid fiberglass and then attach the two pieces of sandwiched drywall using the Green Glue and sheetblock.
 Now, from the inside of the room, we can use the Resilient Channels and Whisper Clips to create a 2nd wall on the inside that floats off of the 1st wall.
 This can be drywall only or even have a thinner layer of fiberglass sandwiched between two pieces of drywall like a mini-wall.
-The idea is that by having a secondary wall that is separated by an air gap from the primary wall, you can double your absorption of sounds and vibrations.
+The idea is that by having a secondary wall that is separated by an air gap from the primary wall, you can double your absorption and restrictions of sounds and vibrations.
 It's doubly expensive too, but if you're going all out it's always best to do it right the first time if you have the means, and especially if you're recording professionally with clients (and have the room size for such a space-consuming build).

 If you take the concept of double walls and a double ceiling and apply it to the ground, you get the idea of a floating floor.
-This is a less fun idea to think about but it's more critical than a double wall or ceiling will every be.
+This is a less fun idea to think about but it's more critical than a double wall or ceiling will ever be.
 The reason is that all of your equipment is in some fashion touching the floor, whether that's a microphone on a mic stand, a microphone on a desk, a subwoofer resting on an isolation pad on the ground, etc. The floor receives and gives off more vibrations than any other surface, especially with you walking on it and rolling your computer chair around.
 It works just like the walls do in terms of propagating vibrations.

 Underneath a new, secondary floor you can create an air gap using something like the U-Boat Floor Floater's above to build another floor on top of the first using acoustic caulk like Green Glue and more vinyl acoustic barriers like Sheetblock.
 You want to stop vibrations from outside from creeping up into this floating floor while restricting vibrations that you and your musicians create while walking and working on it.

 When all three points above are done right, you have what the recording industry calls a 'room within a room.'
 And that's pretty soundproof, but there's one more step.